firstwan/firstwan.github.io/_posts/2025-06-01-ctf-photo-gallery.md

 pin: false
 ---

-This CTF is provided by Hacker101 with Moderate difficulty.
+This CTF is provided by Hacker101 with moderate difficulty.
 It have 3 flags to find.

 ## Reconnaissance